krestfield/docs/certdog/upgrade_the_db.md

 Do this for any other duplicates found.

-Save the ``mongod.cfg`` file and attempt to restart the services in this order:
+Save the ``mongod.cfg`` file and attempt to start the services in this order:

-1. Krestfield Certdog Service
+1. Krestfield CertDog Database

-2. Krestfield CertDog Database
+2. Krestfield Certdog Service

 <br>